getpelican/pelican/docs/getting_started.rst

 Publishing drafts
 -----------------

-If you want to publish an article as a draft (for friends to review before publishing, for example), you can add a ``status: draft`` attribute to its metadata.
-That article will then be output to the ``drafts`` folder and not listed on the index page nor on any category page.
+If you want to publish an article or page as a draft (for friends to review before publishing, for example), you can add a ``status: draft`` attribute to its metadata.
+Articles and pages will be output to the ``drafts/articles`` and ``drafts/pages`` folders respectively and will not be listed on the index page nor on any category page.

 Viewing the generated files
 ---------------------------